 - Chemical Fumes: Manual clean ovens require the use of oven cleaners, which are very strong, smelly formulas.
 You must ventilate the kitchen by opening the window or turning on an above-range exhaust fan.
 Make sure to wear protective gear such as eyeglasses, rubber gloves, and mask if you have any problems with strong scents.
 A self-clean process uses no chemicals, simply heat to clean.

 - Labor Intensive: A self-cleaning oven tremendously cuts down cleaning efforts.
 Even though the cycle can take four hours, the oven is doing the cleaning automatically, and you can do something more worthwhile with your time.
-On the other hand, a manual cleaning requires lots of elbow grease, bending, and scrubbing.
+On the other hand, manual cleaning requires lots of elbow grease, bending, and scrubbing.

 - Time Saver: The self-cleaning cycle allows you to do other things.
 You can do the cycle in an evening, whereas a manual cleaning takes longer.